john-ghatas/fedora-simple-startup/fedora-silverblue-kinoite/README.md

     - `sudo rpm-ostree install nvidia-vaapi-backend`
     - Reboot again

-You are done, I provided an upgrade script as well in case you need to upgrade Silverblue (the same script can be used for Kinoite run `./upgrade-kinoite.sh`)
+You are done, I provided an upgrade script as well in case you need to upgrade Kinoite/Silverblue

 The `upgrade.sh` script is provided in case of a new major version, run the script by issueing the following command `./upgrade.sh`.
 The output will look like this: